TiraO/students-first-javascript-project/source/snowflakes/readme.md

 16. ~~add ability to delete snowflake instead when finalizing~~ 17.a ~~show current line being drawn~~
 17.b ~~Line preview on mobile~~
-18. ~~add option to not fill finalized snowflake~~
+17. ~~add option to not fill finalized snowflake~~
-19. ~~make it work on mobile~~
+18. ~~make it work on mobile~~
-20. add background selection
+19. add background selection
-21. canvas axis mirrored to first click of snowflake
+20. canvas axis mirrored to first click of snowflake
-22. add ability to zoom on mobile
+21. add ability to zoom on mobile
-23. ~~stop snowflakes from "popping" in an out~~
+22. ~~stop snowflakes from "popping" in an out~~
-24. re-factor code
+23. re-factor code
-25. undo button
+24. undo button
-26. preserve un-filled state of server snowflakes
+25. preserve un-filled state of server snowflakes
-27. cache snowflakes until server restarts
+26. cache snowflakes until server restarts
-28. add optional color to snowflakes
+27. add optional color to snowflakes
-29. investigate performance issues?
+28. investigate performance issues?
+29. add leaf mode
-107. make multiplayer snowflake deathmatch version a paid subscription
+30. make multiplayer snowflake deathmatch version a paid subscription